-Pressure Relief Assembly - A pipe assembly with a pressure gauge and pressure relief valve.
-This fixture requires a 3" clearance radius from the gas and piping system (See Fig. 6.1).
+Pressure Relief Assembly - A pipe assembly with a pressure relief valve.
+This fixture requires a 3" clearance radius from the gas and piping system.
+Must be installed on CH RETURN fitting.
+(See Fig. 6.1).
+Supplied with C95.

 Low Loss Header - A copper pipe assembly fitted on to the heating loop that connects the boiler piping to the system piping.
 (See Fig. 6.2).
-Supplied with Model C-140 only.
-May be purchased separately as an optional for C-95.
+Supplied with Model C140 only.
+May be purchased separately as an option for C95.Pressure relief valve must be on CH RETURN fitting.